WHAT IS Acne Scarring?

-- Boxcar scars are wide, shallow depressions with sharply defined edges that look like cut outs.
+- Boxcar scars are wide, shallow depressions with sharply defined edges that look like cutouts.
 Shallow boxcar scars can often be addressed with resurfacing, whereas deeper boxcar scars are treated with more aggressive measures.

 - Hypertrophic scars are raised and firm and remain within the borders of the original acne.
-They are most effectively treated with injections, scar surgery, laser surgery and cryosurgery.
+They are most effectively treated with injections, scar surgery, laser surgery, and cryosurgery.

-- Acne scar surgery involves a minor procedure to makes the scar less noticeable by lifting the scar or breaking up the scar tissue.
+- Acne scar surgery involves a minor procedure to make the scar less noticeable by lifting the scar or breaking up the scar tissue.
 Subcision is the procedure where the scar tissue is broken up to induce new collagen formation to fill the depressed scars.
 It may be combined with laser treatments for improved results.
 This approach is best for a few depressed or raised scars.
 When used for raised scars, the surgery is often followed by injections of corticosteroids.

 - Laser skin resurfacing uses fractional pulses of laser light to break down the scar tissue and generate healthy new skin to improve the scar’s tone and texture.
 It works on all types of scars, raised, depressed, and pinpoint scars.
 Typically, a series of treatments are recommended depending on the degree of correction needed.

-- Fractional radiofrequency microneedling has been shown to be clinically effective improving acne scars and inducing collagen formation and tissue remodeling with minimal downtime.
+- Fractional radiofrequency microneedling has been shown to be clinically effective in improving acne scars and inducing collagen formation and tissue remodeling with minimal downtime.